 top of page

 You've found an egret sign!
-This scavenger hunt is designed to help you discover the seven Leave No Trace Principles—easy-to-follow guidelines that minimize our impact on nature.
-These principles apply everywhere, from remote wilderness to local areas like Hoffler Creek Wildlife Preserve.
+This scavenger hunt is designed to help you discover the seven Leave No Trace Principles.
+Learn more below about how this principle helps protect the wildlife and habitat here at Hoffler Creek.

 Principle 6: Respect wildlife